 As I walked up to Paddlefish, the outside of the restaurant definitely caught my eye.
 The stern wheel, brass railings, and even paddle-themed door handles welcomed me to what I knew was going to be a fantastic dining experience.
 One thing I really loved about Paddlefish was that it was huge.
 There is not a bad view in the restaurant, looking over Disney Springs or the water.
 It is definitely a comfortable, welcoming place with plenty of tables and room to move.
 I loved feeling like I had space while I was eating.

-We were seated in the bar area on the top deck.
+If possible, visit the upper deck of the restaurant for a drink.
 Talk about views for days!!
 It was just so relaxing and beautiful to look out over the water.
 A quick step outside, and you can be in a gorgeous, open air seating area with comfortable couches and chairs.
 It is really the perfect place to relax and have a drink.
 In fact, our bartender greeted us with the Cucumber Sipper, which was fantastically refreshing in the middle of the afternoon!

 We started our meal in this chic and elegant three story floating restaurant with Tableside Guacamole.
 There was quite a spread of amazing foods on the table, and the guac came first!
 Our chef served it alongside some house made tan seasoned tortilla chips.
 So so good!
 And, he topped it with fresh lobster.
 It was delicious.